 ); biographies of the Convent and of the Ucheldre Centre in Holyhead; a play, Living On

-, on the endangered languages theme; and he is currently editing the poetry of the African missionary John Bradburne
+, on the endangered languages theme; and he has edited the poetry of the African missionary John Bradburne

 .
 Performances include a dramatic reading of the St John Gospel, now available on CD.